textileio/papers/draft.md

 [@sec:deleting] for additional notes on deleting data.

-A typical Thread-level ACL (see [@lst:AclJson]) can be persisted to a local Event Store as part of the flow described in [@sec:internals].
+A typical Thread-level ACL (see [@lst:AclJson]) can be persisted to a local Store as part of the flow described in [@sec:internals].
 See also [@sec:interfaces], and in particular [@lst:others] for the public API for editing ACL definitions.